olafplacha/Opencv_Edge_detector/README.md

 # Opencv python fundamentals
-A project created for Giscle Internship.
-All credits to Giscle for the code.
+<p>A project created for Giscle Internship.
+All credits to Giscle for the code.</p>
 -------------------------------
 ### <p align='center'>Canny edge detector</p>